 Rakhel Shapiro has over a decade of dedicated mindfulness practice in the insight meditation and Unified Mindfulness traditions, including intensive silent retreat practice and work with a one-on-one mentor.
 She is co-founder and teacher at the Deep Mindfulness Collective.

-Rakhel’s approach is based on fostering a complete practice, drawing from Shinzen’s "four quadrants”: to appreciate self and world, to transcend self and world, to express spontaneity, and to transform self and world.
-She balances an insight/liberation driven focus with cultivation of deep compassion, empowering students with the sensory clarity to transcend unnecessary suffering, and the qualities of heart that nourish an authentic, connected, meaningful life.
-In everyday language, this is training in seeing clearly and caring deeply.
+Rakhel’s approach is based on fostering a complete practice, drawing from Shinzen Young’s "four quadrants" of practice: to appreciate self and world, transcend self and world, transform self and world, and express the benefits of practice in our thoughts, words, and actions.
+She balances an insight/liberation driven focus with cultivation of deep compassion, empowering students to transcend unnecessary suffering, and nourish authentic, connected, meaningful lives.